PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 - **Experiments:** Mixpanel offers an experiments feature in its Enterprise plan, but it's limited to running simple A/B tests.
 PostHog's experimentation suite supports A/B and multivariate tests using our integrated feature flagging.
 Visit our [experimentation product page](/product/experimentation-suite) for more info.

 - **Feature flagging:** Mixpanel doesn't have any built-in feature flag functionality.
 PostHog supports unlimited flags for free, and targeting by percentage or user properties.
-Visit [our session recording page](/product/feature-flags) for more information.
+Visit [our feature flag page](/product/feature-flags) for more information.

 - **Session recording:** PostHog offers 15,000 session recordings per month for free.
 Sensitive data can be obscured from recordings using CSS classes.
 Visit our [session recording page](/product/session-recording) for more information.